Moroccan Quinoa Stuffed Aubergine (Vegan)

 Browse these categories

-About Alena Handwritten FontAlena Schowalter is a Certified Vegan Nutritionist who has been a vegetarian since childhood and vegan since 2012.
-Together with her husband, she founded nutriciously in 2015 and has been guiding thousands of people through different transition stages towards a healthy plant-based diet.
-She’s received training in the fields of nutrition, music therapy and social work.
-Alena enjoys discussions around vegan ethics, walks through nature and creating new recipes.
+Hi, I'm Alena Schowalter — a Certified Vegan Nutritionist who has been a vegetarian since childhood and vegan since 2012.
+Together with my husband, I founded nutriciously in 2015 and have been guiding thousands of people through different transition stages toward a healthy plant-based diet.
+I enjoy discussions around vegan ethics, walks through nature, and creating new recipes.
+Read more about us here.

 1. What would you recommend subbing the raisins for?
 Not a big fan of either raisins or dates.
 Anything not so sweet?